-As an instructor, you can create exams that are accessible, flexible and rarely require accommodations.
+As an instructor, you can create exams that are accessible, flexible and rarely require accommodations and explore recommended alternative assessments or OIA's "Planning for Remote Teaching," steps 2 and 3.
 However, when exams pose disability-related barriers, effective accommodations must implemented.

 If you plan to provide test accommodations yourself, ensure that they are effective.
 Things to consider: